Nicola Kuhn

-Nicola Kuhn ([kun]; [kuːn]; born 20 March 2000) is an Austrian-born German tennis player.
-He has a career high ATP singles ranking of World No. 174, achieved on 7 October 2019 and a doubles ranking of World No. 287 achieved on 28 January 2019.
+Nicola Kuhn ([kun]; [kuːn]; born 20 March 2000) is an Austrian-born German inactive tennis player.
+He has a career high ATP singles ranking of World No. 174, achieved on 7 October 2019 and a doubles ranking of No. 287 achieved on 28 January 2019.

 Personal life

 Kuhn has a German father and a Russian mother.

 From April 2016 to October 2021, he represented Spain.

-Junior career
+Professional career

+2017: Juniors Grand Slam champion, ATP debut

 Kuhn won the 2017 French Open – Boys' doubles title and reached the singles final of the same tournament.

-Professional career

-2017: ATP debut

 Kuhn won his first ATP Challenger Tour title as a qualifier at the Sparkassen Open in Braunschweig.

 He made his ATP main draw debut at the Shenzhen Open as a wildcard.

 2018: Maiden ATP win

 Kuhn got to the finals of the Budapest Indoor Challenger Open in February 2018, but lost to ATP Tour veteran Vasek Pospisil in three sets.
-But he teamed up with Felix Auger-Aliassime to win the same tournament's doubles title.
+But he teamed up with Félix Auger-Aliassime to win the same tournament's doubles title.
 Next month Kuhn was awarded a wildcard for the 2018 Miami Open.
 He defeated Darian King to win his maiden ATP main draw match.
 He became the youngest Spaniard since Rafael Nadal to win a match on the ATP World Tour.
 In the second round he lost in straight sets to 15th seed Fabio Fognini.